bazaarvoice/seo_sdk_php/README.md

 include_display_integration_code |  FALSE | TRUE or FALSE | No | If you want the SDK to also include the JavaScript to power display as well.
 You will need to include the bvapi.js file seperately.  |
 internal_file_path |  FALSE | '/home/zip/smart_seo/ | No | If you want to still download the zip file of SEO content and serve it from disk, you can pass the SDK an aboslute path to the unzipped folder of Smart SEO content.  |

-To run unit tests you should install [phpunit](https://phpunit.de/getting-started.html) tool and run `phpunit test` if you are going to run all tests or `phpunit test/<testName>` to run particular test from folder where bvseosdk.php file is placed.
+To run unit tests you should first install the [phpunit](https://phpunit.de/getting-started.html) tool.
+Then in the folder where the bvseosdk.php file is placed run `phpunit test` to execute all of the tests or `phpunit test/<testName>` to run a particular test.